 personal-compress-preferences ZLIB BZIP2 ZIP Uncompressed

-My master key is on an air-gapped machine.
-Subkeys are on a YubiKey.
-I use GPG primarily for:
+My master key lives on an air-gapped machine.
+The subkeys live on a YubiKey.
+In practice I use GPG for three things:

 • Git commit signing